ScooloV/bbpedia/docs/core_rules/blood_bowl_stadia.md

-Blood Bowl pitches can be found the world over, from the sweltering rainforests of Lustria, where archaic stadia occupy ancient temple cities, to the ice floees of Norsca, where rugged gridirons are carved from the glaciers and permafrost, and everything in between and beyond.
-They range from small and humble affairrs, temporarily marked-out pitches surrounded by simple bleachers set up for a low budget tournament, to truly grand stadia such as the Emperor Luitpold I Memorial stadium in the heart of Altdorf, home of the Blood Bowl itself, the grandest tournament held in the fineest arena in all the known world.
+Blood Bowl pitches can be found the world over, from the sweltering rainforests of Lustria, where archaic stadia occupy ancient temple cities, to the ice floes of Norsca, where rugged gridirons are carved from the glaciers and permafrost, and everything in between and beyond.
+They range from small and humble affairs, temporarily marked-out pitches surrounded by simple bleachers set up for a low budget tournament, to truly grand stadia such as the Emperor Luitpold I Memorial stadium in the heart of Altdorf, home of the Blood Bowl itself, the grandest tournament held in the finest arena in all the known world.

 This section explains the layout of a Blood Bowl pitch, the sideline area, and details the accessories needed to play the game.

-## Nuffele's Sacred Turf
+## Nuffle's Sacred Turf

 #### THE BLOOD BOWL PITCH